 How, when, and why the attribute or modifier comes into existence:

 - Predetermined: The attribute or modifier starts based off a predetermined method, usually ordained by the game designer.
-This is the most common form of an attribute and modifier; and includes any characteristic that simply begins at the start of the game.
+This is the most common form of an attribute and modifier; and includes any characteristic that begins with an arbitrary value.

 - Triggered: The attribute or modifier can only be used once one (or more) specific conditions are met or event occurs (e.g. the blade of a sword glows blue only when orcs are nearby).
 Conditions can include (but are not limited to) a specific time, place, player-event, and/or game-event.